axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/leef/leef-parser-options/_index.md

 ## pair_separator

-Specifies the character or string that separates the LEEF fields from each other.
-Default value: `|` .
+Specifies the character or string that separates the key-value pairs in the extensions.
+Default value: `\t` (tab).

+LEEF v2 can specify the separator per message.
+Omitting this option uses the LEEF v2 provided separator, setting this value overrides it during parsing.

 ## value_separator